mrlynn/lightninghire-support/AUTHENTICATION.md

 ## Conclusion

-Lightning Hire's authentication system provides a robust foundation for user identity management with a focus on security, usability, and flexibility.
+LightningHire's authentication system provides a robust foundation for user identity management with a focus on security, usability, and flexibility.
 By supporting multiple authentication providers and intelligent account linking, the system creates a seamless user experience while maintaining strong security practices.
 This system is designed to scale with the platform and accommodate future authentication needs.